cn-uofbasel/BACnet/groups/04-logMerge/eventCreationTool/README.md

 This exception is thrown when you pass an argument which is of the wrong type.
 The exception message sometimes provides a list of accepted types, but you do best if you stick to the API below.

+#### exception FirstEventWasNotCreatedException
+This exception is thrown when you try to use the EventFactory to yield a `next_event` without creating a first event using the `first_event()` method first.
+This is used only in the highly abstract EventFactory class, as the EventCreationTool class is intended for the more advanced user which we do not protect from himself.

+#### exception FirstEventWasAlreadyCreatedException
+This exception is thrown when you try to create a first event using the `first_event` function, but a first event was already created.
+This is used only in the highly abstract EventFactory class, as the EventCreationTool class is intended for the more advanced user which we do not protect from himself.

 #### class EventFactory
 The class EventFactory is the recommended API of this tool.